-The project workforce includes: (i) direct workers, mainly the staff of PMU, MoED and NSPA, (ii) contracted workers, mainly the staff at the Job Centres and at the Island Councils who will support the project activities; and iii) community workers who will support the Island Councils to reach and support vulnerable groups.
-The project has prepared a LMP detailing the procedures to establish and maintain a safe working environment; covering terms and condition of employment; non-discrimination and equal opportunities; prohibition of forced labor & child labor; and workers' rights for project workers and contracted workers, in a manner consistent with ESS2.
+The project workforce includes: (i) direct workers, mainly the staff of PMU, MPAO and MoED and (ii) contracted workers, mainly the staff at the Job Centres, Training Providers, Consultants contracted to design and also to deliver the ES & UI programs and Case Managers operating at Island Council Offices who will support the project activities, (iii) workers of primary suppliers if IT equipment is procured and (iv) community workers from local governments, workers' associations and island-level community groups who will support in outreach activities.
+The project has prepared an LMP detailing the procedures to establish and maintain a safe working environment; covering terms and condition of employment; non-discrimination and equal opportunities; prohibition of forced labor & child labor; prevention of SEA/SH and adhering to workers' rights in a manner consistent with ESS2.

-The MoED and NSPA will also collaborate and consult with project workers in promoting understanding, and methods for, implementation of OHS requirements, especially in relation to COVID risks, as well as in providing information and training to project workers on occupational health and safety and infection control strategies based on administrative controls, safe work practices such as provision of personal protective equipment (PPE) comprising masks, gloves and hand sanitizers, without expense to the project workers.
-Further, measures will be taken to assure work life balance and a stress-free work environment, especially for staff at Call Centres, PMU, MoED & NSPA given the high volume of applications to be processed during a short time frame.
-A separate grievance mechanism system will also be set up for all workers to raise and resolve workplace-related concerns including those that are related to GBV, SEA and SH.
+The MoED and MPAO will also collaborate and consult with project workers in promoting understanding and methods for implementation of OHS requirements, especially in relation to COVID risks, as well as in providing information and training to project workers on occupational health and safety and infection control strategies based on administrative controls, safe work practices such as provision of personal protective equipment (PPE) comprising masks, gloves and hand sanitizers, without expense to the project workers.
+All project workers including staff of the UBS & training providers while may physically interact with beneficiaries will be made ware about SEA/SH prevention Code of Conduct and will also be expected to sign it.
+The labor GRM of the CEISP will be used for the SAILS project, which will be set up for all workers to raise and resolve workplace-related concerns including those that are related to SEA/SH issues.